 The Virtual Gateway module of ONOS controller is implemented so that the internal network devices in SDN network know where to forward their packets to a next hop.
 The Virtual Gateway module maintains all the ARP information in its registry, which are learnt from the ONOS controller.
 When the ARP request packet of virtual gateway address arrives, this module creates the ARP reply packet and send it to the requesting network device.
-MAC address of the BGP-Speaker is configured as the Virtual Gateway’s MAC address.
+The MAC address of the BGP-Speaker is configured as the Virtual Gateway’s MAC address.
 In order to exchange the routing information of the external legacy networks with the internal SDN network and vice versa, the BGP-Speaker needs to be configured to advertise the routing information of these networks.
-Similarly, for sharing this routing information with the ONOS controller, the ONOS needs to be configured with SDN-IP Reactive Routing application mentioning the accurate IP Prefixes of each deployed network.
-The network subnets which are to be advertised to the external networks are stated as the Public IP Prefix and network subnets which are to be advertised only within the internal SDN network are stated as the Private IP Prefix.
-The BGP-Speaker needs to be configured with these Public IP Prefixes so that external BGP routers can reach to these subnets inside the SDN network.
+Similarly, for sharing this routing information with the ONOS controller, the ONOS needs to be configured with SDN-IP Reactive Routing application mentioning the accurate IP prefixes of each deployed network.
+The network subnets which are to be advertised to the external networks are stated as the public IP prefix and network subnets which are to be advertised only within the internal SDN network are stated as the private IP prefix.
+The BGP-Speaker needs to be configured with these public IP prefixes so that external BGP routers can reach to these subnets inside the SDN network.
 The detailed configuration file can be found in the Appendix.

 The SDN-IP application simply receives and analyses BGP routing data from the BGP-Speakers, but it never creates or retransmits the BGP routes.
 This application performs as a subset of the iBGP protocol.
 The iBGP peering is between the BGP-Speakers and the SDN-IP application instances.
 Note that iBGP peering is not required between the SDN-IP application instances.
 There is no direct communication between the SDN-IP application instances, the Leader election service of ONOS decides the leader among SDN-IP applications and the elected application handles the complete functionality of SDN-IP application among the cluster.

-In order for Internet Service Providers to have a smooth integration of SDN network with the legacy networks, SDN-IP application on ONOS provides the great platform for all necessary aspects in terms of routing and interoperability.
-This application provides essential components the ISPs will ask for while migrating from the legacy IP networks to the Software-defined networks and strength the SDN approach for migration.
+In order for Internet Service Providers to have a smooth integration of SDN network with the legacy networks, SDN-IP application on ONOS provides the platform for all necessary aspects in terms of routing and interoperability.
+This application provides essential components the ISPs need while migrating from the legacy IP networks to the Software-defined networks and strength the SDN approach for migration.
 SDN fits as best option for migrating the networks as it opens up a number of possibilities for smart networking that is more effective at managing and running networks.

 Summary and Perspectives

-The aim of this Thesis was to study the functionalities of Software-defined Networks and practically develop the real-world resembling environment in the network emulator environment.
+The aim of this thesis was to study the functionalities of Software-defined Networks (SDN) and practically develop the real-world resembling environment in the network emulator environment.
 Research about open-source SDN controllers was conducted to select the best controller from the available options.
 Three SDN controllers, ONOS, OpenDaylight and Ryu were found to be the well-known SDN controllers amongst the researchers, developers, and commercial users of the SDN.
-These three controllers were studied in detailed in terms of their functionality and the services they support and provide.
+These three controllers were studied in detail in terms of their functionality and the services they support and provide.
 Correspondingly two open-source network emulator environments, GNS3 and Mininet, were selected which support the software versions of virtual as well as real-world network devices.